magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 **Empower the merchant and use active voice.**

-Avoid negative sentences constructions to ensure clarity and a positive tone.
+Avoid negative sentence constructions to ensure clarity and a positive tone.

 <div class="bs-callout bs-callout-tip" markdown="1">
   **No** – Don’t use negative constructions.